Effects of Logging, Liana Tangles and Pasture on Seed Fate of Dry Forest Tree Species in Central Brazil

 Conclusions & Takeaways

-The authors found that small seeded species had higher germination than larger seeds but were more susepticble to predation in pastureland.
+The authors find that small seeded species had higher germination than larger seeds but were more susepticble to predation in pastureland.
 Large seeded species had highest seed removal in pastureland and high forest but had much lower removal rates in low forest.
 This suggests that lianas, while often thought to inhibit succeession, may protect large seeds from predation.
 The authors recommend waiting until the end of the rainy season to cut back lianas so that seeds below are protected and have a greater chance of germinating.

 Effects of logging, liana tangles and pasture on seed fate of dry forest tree species in Central Brazil.
 Forest Ecology and Management.
 2006;230:197–205. doi:10.1016/j.foreco.2006.05.002..